Sentinel-One/ansible_collection_s1agents/README.md

 #### Endpoints

+Endpoints need to trust the management console's self-signed certificate before the agent can successfully communicate with.
 Distributing self-signed certificates to endpoints is out-of-scope for this collection.

-Starting with Linux agent 22.4[^3] custom certificates for on-prem management consoles can be saved to `/opt/sentinelone/certificates/custom.crt` on the endpoint.
+Starting with Linux agent 22.4[^3] custom certificates for on-prem management consoles can be saved to `/opt/sentinelone/certificates/custom.crt` on the endpoint and the agent will use it for agent to management console communications.

 [^3]: See the [Release Notes](https://support.sentinelone.com/hc/en-us/articles/10814416011543-22-4-Linux-Agent-Release-Notes)